Colchicine: Toxicity

 According to one review, colchicine poisoning by overdose (range of acute doses of 7 to 26 mg) begins with a gastrointestinal phase occurring 10–24 hours after ingestion, followed by multiple organ dysfunction occurring 24 hours to 7 days after ingestion, after which the affected person either declines into multiple organ failure or recovers over several weeks.

 Colchicine can be toxic when ingested, inhaled, or absorbed in the eyes.
 It can cause a temporary clouding of the cornea and be absorbed into the body, causing systemic toxicity.
 Symptoms of colchicine overdose start 2 to 24 hours after the toxic dose has been ingested, and include burning in the mouth and throat, fever, vomiting, diarrhea, and abdominal pain.
 This can cause hypovolemic shock due to extreme vascular damage and fluid loss through the gastrointestinal tract, which can be fatal.

 If the affected persons survive the gastrointestinal phase of toxicity, they may experience multiple organ failure and critical illness.
 This includes kidney damage, which causes low urine output and bloody urine; low white blood cell counts that can last for several days; anemia; muscular weakness; liver failure; hepatomegaly; bone marrow suppression; thrombocytopenia; and ascending paralysis leading to potentially fatal respiratory failure.
 Neurologic symptoms are also evident, including seizures, confusion, and delirium; children may experience hallucinations.
 Recovery may begin within six to eight days and begins with rebound leukocytosis and alopecia as organ functions return to normal.

 Long-term exposure to colchicine can lead to toxicity, particularly of the bone marrow, kidney, and nerves.
 Effects of long-term colchicine toxicity include agranulocytosis, thrombocytopenia, low white blood cell counts, aplastic anemia, alopecia, rash, purpura, vesicular dermatitis, kidney damage, anuria, peripheral neuropathy, and myopathy.

 No specific antidote for colchicine is known, but supportive care is used in cases of overdose.
 In the immediate period after an overdose, monitoring for gastrointestinal symptoms, cardiac dysrhythmias, and respiratory depression is appropriate, and may require gastrointestinal decontamination with activated charcoal or gastric lavage.

-Because colchicine is so toxic, chemists are continuing to try to synthesize derivatives of the molecule that decrease the toxicity.
-The most important aspect of these derivatives is that they keep the tropolone ring (the ring with the methoxy group and the carbonyl) intact to retain the mechanistic properties of the molecule.